Venue: TBC, Riga, Latvia

 DAY 1: October 12

-10:30am-12:30pm: Session 1: State of CCUS in Nordic and Baltics
+Session 1: State of CCUS in Nordic and Baltic Regions

-1:30pm-3:30pm: Sessions 2: Carbon Capture and Storage in the Industrial Sector (Pilots or active projects etc.)
+2:00pm-3:30pm: Sessions 3: Carbon Capture Storage in Industrial Sector

-3:30pm-4:00pm: Coffee break
+3:30pm-4:00pm: Coffee Break

 7:30 – 9:30pm: Conference Dinner